-At December 31, 2020, loans to members are presented net of allowances for ECLs totalling \$20,313,000.
+As at December 31, 2021, loans to members are presented net of allowances for ECLs totalling \$18,482 (2020 - \$20,313).
 The following tables contain an analysis of the credit risk exposure of financial instruments for which an ECL allowance is recognized.
 The gross carrying amount of financial assets below also represents the Credit Union's maximum exposure to credit risk on these assets.